 I get it.
-Being the father of two young children who have filled diapers with the best of them, I understand the unending, insatiable need for diapers.
+Being the father of four children who have filled diapers with the best of them, I understand the unending, insatiable need for diapers.
 The thought of stealing diapers, however, is about as petty as it gets.
-Nevertheless, over the weekend the Diaper Bank of North Carolina had 13,000 diapers stolen.
-Apparently the thieves aren’t even planning to put them to “good” use on their own children (if they have any).
-The diapers are showing up at garage sales and on the streets for $4 per package, bringing a potential profit of $24,000 from the 6,000 stolen diaper packages (Fox News).
+Nevertheless, a few years ago the Diaper Bank of North Carolina had 13,000 diapers stolen.
+Apparently, the thieves weren’t even planning to put them to, well, “good” use on their own children (if they have any).
+The diapers began showing up at garage sales and on the streets for $4 per package, bringing a potential profit of $24,000 from the stolen diaper packages (Fox News).

-It’s sad to think about the petty sins people commit.
-If they weren’t already, these thieves’ souls are now in eternal jeopardy for stealing diapers!
+It’s sad to think about how low and how trivial the sins people commit are.
+These thieves have continued to endanger their eternal souls by stealing, of all things, diapers!
 These crooks are apparently willing to throw heaven away just to make a few bucks and possibly cover a few baby bottoms (1 Corinthians 6:9-11).

 Sometimes a little perspective is in order.
 Are stolen diapers worth eternal punishment?
-If this sounds completely and utterly ridiculous, then we get the point — no sin is worth going to hell for (Luke 16:19-31).
+If this sounds completely and utterly ridiculous, then you get the point.
+Let’s make no mistake though, absolutely no sin is worth going to hell for (Luke 16:19-31).

 It’s easy to get caught up in the heat of a tempting moment (James 1:14-15).
-We can lie and convince ourselves the most silly and ridiculous sins are actually worth it.
-We can persuade ourselves into thinking the sin really isn’t all that bad.
-No matter what we tell ourselves, there is never, ever a sin that is worth risking the eternal reward of heaven (Revelation 21:10-27; 22:1-5).
+We can lie and convince ourselves the silliest and ridiculous sins are worth it.
+We can persuade ourselves into thinking the sin isn’t all that bad.
+No matter what we tell ourselves, there is never, ever a sin that is worth risking the eternal reward of heaven for (Revelation 21:10-27; 22:1-5).